Pratikbhajankar/react-redux-boiler-plate/README.md

 ```
 > npm run start-dev
 ```
-then project can be accessible on http://localhost:8080/
+then project is accessible on http://localhost:8080/